QuickPay/standard-branding/README.md

 Translation is handled using the well known and battle tested [Gettext](https://www.gnu.org/software/gettext/) library which means that new languages and translations can easily be added.

-If you want to contribute the translation of this projects, please ask our [support team](mailto:support@quickpay.net) for an account with our [online translation tool](https://translate.quickpay.net/projects/quickpay/standard-branding-v2xx/).
+If you want to contribute to the translation of this project, please ask our [support team](mailto:support@quickpay.net) for an account with our [online translation tool](https://translate.quickpay.net/projects/quickpay/standard-branding-v2xx/).
 The [translation files](https://github.com/QuickPay/standard-branding/tree/2.x.x/locales) can also be edited in any text-editor or using special editors like [Poedit](https://poedit.net).

 Translatable string are defined using the Liquid Tag `t` - example: `{% t To be translated %}`